Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

 # Challenge 2: Develop an App with GitHub Copilot

-### Estimated Time: 60 mins
+### Estimated Time: 60 minutes

 ## Introduction

-At **Contoso Ltd.**, a leading software development company, you, as a **software developer**, are given the task to explore the capabilities of **GitHub Copilot**, an AI-powered coding assistant, and leverage it in the company's software development process.
-The company believes that integrating AI in the development process can significantly enhance the efficiency and productivity of the development teams.
+At **Contoso Ltd.**, a leading software development company, you, as a **software developer**, are given the task of exploring the capabilities of **GitHub Copilot**, an AI-powered coding assistant, and leveraging them in the company's software development process.
+The company believes that integrating AI into the development process can significantly enhance the efficiency and productivity of the development teams.

-As part of this mission, you are assigned to develop a **Contact Database application** using **GitHub Copilot**.
+As part of this mission, you are assigned to develop a **Contact Database Application** using **GitHub Copilot**.
 The aim of this challenge is to understand the potential of AI in software development and to familiarize you with GitHub Copilot's capabilities.
 With the assistance of GitHub Copilot, you are expected to generate the necessary code, guided by the comments provided in the file.
 You will utilize GitHub Copilot at every stage of the development process, from generating code for empty methods to building essential features and testing the application thoroughly.

 Throughout the challenge, you'll leverage Copilot's ability to understand context and provide relevant code suggestions.
-By engaging with Copilot Chat, you'll enhance collaboration and receive insightful coding recommendations, further enriching your coding experience.
+By engaging with Copilot Chat, you'll enhance collaboration and receive insightful coding recommendations.
+Further enriching your coding experience.

-By the end of this challenge, your goal is to have a fully functional **Contact Database application**, developed mainly with the assistance of **GitHub Copilot**.
+By the end of this challenge, your goal is to have a fully functional **Contact Database Application**, developed mainly with the assistance of **GitHub Copilot**.
 Upon completion, you'll have not only developed a feature-rich application but also gained valuable insights into how AI can be seamlessly integrated into the development workflow.
 This hands-on experience with GitHub Copilot will empower you to explore its vast capabilities and unlock its potential in various development scenarios.
 This will demonstrate the potential of AI in software development and provide valuable insights into its practical implementation at **Contoso Ltd**.

 ## Prerequisites

-Make sure you have the following from the CloudLabs provided integrated environment:
+Make sure you have the following from the CloudLabs-provided integrated environment:

-> **Note**: Pre-requisites are already set-up in the CloudLabs provided environment.
-If you're using your personal computer or laptop, please make sure that all necessary prerequisites are installed to complete this Hackathon.
+> **Note**: Prerequisites are already set up in the CloudLabs provided environment.
+If you're using your personal computer or laptop, please make sure that all necessary prerequisites are installed to complete this hackathon.

-- Basic understanding of C# programming language.
+- Basic understanding of the C# programming language.
-- A GitHub account.
+- GitHub account.
-- GitHub Copilot installed on your Visual Studio.
+- GitHub Copilot is installed in your Visual Studio.

 ## Challenge Objectives
-1. **Develop an App:**
+1. **Develop an app:**

-      - Navigate to the below provided link and fork the repository in to the CloudLabs provided GitHub account.
+      - Navigate to the below-provided link and fork the repository into the CloudLabs-provided GitHub account.

         ```
         https://github.com/CloudLabsAI-Azure/Contact-Database-Application
         ```
-      - Clone the forked Repository in to Visual Studio using the CloudLabs provided GitHub account.
+      - Clone the forked repository into Visual Studio using the CloudLabs provided GitHub account.

-      - Navigate to Tools on the top panel of Visual Studio.
-Then click on "Nuget Package Manager" and then click on "Package Manager Console".
-Run the below command in the console.

-        ```
-        Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r
-        ```

-      - You will be creating an application named **Contact Database Application**, a C# application, with the help of **Github Copilot**, which will let the users save the contact details of people as per requirements, and also carry out the basic functioning like editing their details, deleting their profiles and so.
-You will be provided with the skeleton of the application already, but will need to build the functionalities inside **UserController.cs** file by yourself.
+      - You will be creating an application named **Contact Database Application**, a C# application, with the help of **GitHub Copilot**, which will let the users save the contact details of people as per requirements and also carry out the basic functions like editing their details, deleting their profiles, and so on.
+You will be provided with the skeleton of the application already, but you will need to build the functionalities inside the **UserController.cs** file by yourself.
 Your task is to complete these methods by utilizing GitHub Copilot to generate the necessary code, guided by the comments provided in the file.

       - Explore Copilot's ability to understand your context and provide relevant code suggestions.

-      - Test the application thoroughly and ensure all functionalities work as expected
+      - Test the application thoroughly and ensure all functionalities work as expected.

-1. **Generate Unit Test Cases Scripts and validate them**:
+1. **Generate unit test case scripts and validate them**:

-      - For each of the features for the **Contact Database Application** you built inside **UserController.cs** file, generate the scripts of unit test cases with the help of **Github Copilot**.
+      - For each of the features of the **Contact Database Application** you built inside the **UserController.cs** file, generate the scripts of unit test cases with the help of **GitHub Copilot**.

-      - Run the required scripts generated by the **Github Copilot** and verify that the output is coming as required.
+      - Run the necessary scripts generated by the **GitHub Copilot** and verify that the output is as required.

-1. **Develop and Test Features:**
+1. **Develop and test features:**

       - Once the methods are completed, the next step is to develop the required features for the application and test them thoroughly.

-      - Utilize GitHub Copilot to generate code snippets for building essential features
+      - Utilize GitHub Copilot to generate code snippets for building essential features.

       - Test the application and make necessary modifications based on Copilot's suggestions.